 A couple years after the agreement, in 1949, Donald’s image was appearing on posters and on the jackets for the UO athletes.

 The yearbook also mentions that “Puddles, Oregon duck mascot, was on hand at all the games.”
-Puddles continued to be mentioned on and off throughout the years in the yearbooks, including Puddles’ death, when apparently Bill Bowerman’s (yes, the same Bill Bowerman who went onto Nike fame) “pet coon, Phoo” killed Puddles and that were was a “black-bordered front-page obituary” for the student paper, The Daily Emerald.
+Puddles continued to be mentioned on and off through the years in the yearbooks, including Puddles’ death, when apparently Bill Bowerman’s (yes, the same Bill Bowerman who went onto Nike fame) “pet coon, Phoo” killed Puddles and a “black-bordered front-page obituary” was published for the student paper, The Daily Emerald.
 The yearbook went on to note that a replacement mascot was acquired from a junior high student.
-It is interesting that a live version of Puddles was noted as late as 1953, because, according the the UO’s sports website, the live version of Puddles was gone by “the early 1940s when repeated complaints from the Humane Society finally sucked the fun out of bringing a live duck to games.”
+It is interesting that a live version of Puddles was noted as late as 1953, because, according the the UO’s sports website, the live animal version of Puddles was gone by “the early 1940s when repeated complaints from the Humane Society finally sucked the fun out of bringing a live duck to games.”

 It wasn’t until 1956 that I ran across a human mascot, and two different versions of it at that!
 In various captions of the human mascot is called the “Ducks human mascot” and “the Oregon Webfoot” however on the page about the Rally Board, it reads that they went on to “re-establish the campus mascot ‘Puddles.'”